dgorin1/mddtoolkit/README.md

 - 50.0
 - 500.0

-# Below, indicate the diffusion geometry you'd like to use.
+# Geometry: The geometry to be used by all diffusion domains.
 Currently-supported options
 # are "plane sheet" and "spherical"
 geometry: plane sheet

-# Indicate the values you'd like to omit from the fitting exercise.
+# Omitted Values: Indicate the values you'd like to omit from the fitting exercise.
-# We use standard python indexing here--indexing begins at 0.
+# We use standard python indexing--indexing begins at 0.
 # E.g. if you'd like to omit the 26th heating step in your experiment,
 # you should write "[25]".
 omit_value_indices: []